SphericalElephant/ExSeq/README.md

 }
 ```

+> Note: When using the `include` attribtue to query data, be aware that the associated models can be fetched without explicit authorization.

 ## Foreign Key Authorization

 Starting from 1.3.0, ExSeq features body foreign key support and unopinionated foreign key based authorization.
 To enable foreign key authorization support instantiate ExSeq as shown below.